 Even where FMCG brands can achieve lower costs through efficiency gains or direct sourcing - as ITC has done - they are still subject to the pricing power of large retailers.
 Retailers can demand higher margins to stock FMCG brands, which in turn gives them the room to pass on a lower price to the consumer.
 As a result, the price of FMCG branded flour is often cheaper in organised retailers than in local kiranas.

 Retailers also have the power to ensure their private label offerings are cheaper than the FMCG companies’ alternatives.
 For example, in the Big Bazaar stores we visited, their private label ‘Food Bazaar’ flour is under 100 Rupees for a 5kg pack.
-This is priced lower than all the other FMCG branded alternatives they stock which started at 125 Rupees8.
+This is priced lower than all the other FMCG branded alternatives they stock which started at 125 Rupees.

 What is more, as flour is a habitual purchase, both private label and FMCG branded flours are prime targets for loss-leading pricing by retailers.
-In such product categories retailers are inclined to set the price below cost in order to drive traffic into the stores.
+In such product categories, retailers are inclined to set the price below cost in order to drive traffic into the stores.
 This is because consumers are most conscious of the price of regular low-involvement purchases.
-Therefore the price of these staples is a major factor determining customer loyalty in the retail sector.
+Therefore the price of these staples is a major factor in determining customer loyalty in the retail sector.
 As competition heats up between organised retailers, the price of basic staples will be a key battleground, putting further downward pressure on prices.

-While the retailers’ objectives may be to drive footfall and grow private label sales, the outcome for consumers will be lower priced branded flour, which will in turn drive volume growth in the category.
+While the retailers’ objectives may be to drive footfall and grow private label sales, the outcome for consumers will be lower priced branded flour, which will, in turn, drive volume growth in the category.

 Modern retailers will grow the category by raising awareness

-Not only can organised retailers lower the barrier of cost, they are also best placed to overcome consumers’ concerns around quality.
+Not only can organised retailers lower the barrier of cost, but they are also best placed to overcome consumers’ concerns around quality.
 This is due to their unparalleled access to a large number of customers and their control over the shopping environment.

-Having a large number of stores generating high footfall, organised retailers can put a product in front of huge number of people.
+Having a large number of stores generating high footfall, organised retailers can put a product in front of a huge number of people.
 They can also display messages to a captive audience of shoppers who are already inclined towards making a grocery purchase.
 All of these advantages can be deployed in innovative ways to overcome customer concerns about branded flour.
 For example, retailers could use the ‘live kitchen’ concept for in-store demonstrations of the use of branded flour in everyday dishes like rotis.
 This would highlight the convenience aspect as well as addressing concerns about the ‘rollability’ of branded flour.
 Furthermore, by offering the finished item to customers for sampling, it can also address concerns over taste.
-Getting promotions closer the point of purchase in this way has been shown to be the most effective means of influencing customer behaviour.
+Getting promotions closer to the point of purchase in this way has been shown to be the most effective means of influencing customer behaviour.

-With their vast number of stock keeping units organised retailers are also well placed to promote the branded flour category through cross-selling.
+With their vast number of stock keeping units, organised retailers are also well placed to promote the branded flour category through cross-selling.
 Retailers could sell flour in discounted combination packs with relevant utensils like rolling pins and boards (chakla and belan) or with complementary ingredients like ghee.
 Thus increasing awareness among customers who are already thinking about flour related purchases.

 With their unique ability to lower costs and increase awareness, modern retailers look set to play a defining role in the growth of branded flour in India.
 But they will need to be careful not to overplay their hand.
 Alongside cost, choice is a key factor in a consumer’s preference of retailer.
-Therefore retaining a good range of FMCG branded flours will not only offer customers a useful point of comparison for private label products, it will also help maintain the variety that modern shoppers crave.
+Therefore retaining a good range of FMCG branded flours will not only offer customers a useful point of comparison for private label products, but it will also help maintain the variety that modern shoppers crave.